thanwin84/Concurrency-Related-Problem/readme.md

 + **notify_one()**
 + **notify_all()**

-If you need mutex to use conditional variable if some thread want to wait on some condition then it has to do these things
+You need mutex to use conditional variable if some thread want to wait on some condition then it has to do these things
 + aquire the mutex lock using **std::unique_lock<mutex> lock(m1)**
 + execute wait, wait_for, wait_until. the wait operation automatically release the mutex and suspend the execution of the thread.
 + When the condional variable is notified, the thread is awakened and resume waking if the wake up was spurious